After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 perhaps the way we do ajax profiling could be ported to wcf over http ?

-Alan almost 13 years ago
+Alan over 13 years ago

 Alan